 Australian: Aboriginal peoples of Australia and Papua New Guinea.

-Polynesian: Literally meaning “many islands,” the Polynesian region includes related peoples living between Samoa and New Zealand in the west to Hawaii in the east.
+Polynesian: Literally meaning “many islands,” this region includes linguistically related populations living in a vast area of the Pacific Ocean encompassing Samoa and New Zealand in the west to Hawaii in the east.

 A New Genetic Map of Interconnected World Regions: